jottley/jottley.github.io/_posts/2014-04-14-alfresco-cmis-browser-binding-delete.md

 ### What about response codes?
 With atompub a successful delete would have resulted in a 204 response code and no response body.
 With the browser bindings a 200 response code is returned still with no body.
 (My preference would be that it returned a 204.
 This would keep consistency across the bindings and would match what I believe is proper DELETE response.)
 <br /><br />
 And response codes for Errors?
 You still see a 401 when a user needs to authenticate and a 404 if the object can't be found.
 All other errors that I saw came back as 409s.
-This includes locked documents and folders containing children.
+This includes locked documents and attempting to delete folders containing children.
 If you receive a 409 result there are two json values you can look at to find the reason for the error: exception (the short description) and message (a fuller description of the error).